TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.25.md

 ---

-But ye have set at nought all my counsel, And would none of my reproof:
+but you have ignored all my counsel, and wanted none of my reproof;